BurntSushi/nakala/doc/SCRATCH.md

 document is to delete it by its user ID.
 (We could in theory provide handles to a specific doc ID in a specific segment as part of search results, but omitting a way to delete a document by its user ID seems like a critical failing.)
-This means we need a way to quickly map a user ID to every doc ID it's associated with in every segment.
+This means we need a way to quickly map a user ID to every doc ID it is associated with in every segment.
 This is where the FST mapping user IDs to doc IDs described in the section on identifiers comes in handy.

 Since deletes are recorded by doc ID and since doc IDs are assigned in a contiguous and dense fashion, it follows that we can record deletes using a bitset.
 So we only need ceil(N/8) bytes of space to record them.
+However, this does somewhat complicate concurrent processes deleting documents.
+If each byte records the deletion status of 8 documents, then multiple processes must synchronize before writing to this file to avoid a race that accidentally squashes a document delete.
+While at this point in time it's not clear how much of a performance issue it would be to synchronize in this case, my current plan to avoid the synchronization problem entirely by using a full byte to record the deletion status for each document.
+Then, multiple processes can mark documents deleted concurrently with zero synchronization.
+While this does waste space, it is very little waste compared the segment itself and other ID mappings we already need to store.

 The only other problem remaining is how to handle the fact that deletes are one of the few "mutable" aspects of Nakala index.
 (With the other being the current